HoneyPot- To Increase Your Network Security

 The first step to understanding honeypots is defining what a honeypot is.
 This can be harder then it sounds.
 Unlike firewalls or Intrusion Detection Systems, honeypots do not solve a specific problem.
 Instead, they are a highly flexible tool that comes in many shapes and sizes.
 They can do everything from detecting encrypted attacks in IPv6 networks to capturing the latest in on-line credit card fraud.
 Its is this flexibility that gives honeypots their true power.
 It is also this flexibility that can make them challenging to define and understand.
-As such, I use the following definition to define what a honeypot is.

 A honeypot is an information system resource whose value lies in unauthorized or illicit use of that resource.

 A honeypot is valuable as a surveillance and early-warning tool.
 While it is often a computer, a honeypot can take other forms, such as files or data records, or even unused IP address space.
 A honeypot that masquerades as an open proxy to monitor and record those using the system is known as a “sugarcane”.
 Honeypots should have no production value, and hence should not see any legitimate traffic or activity.
 Whatever they capture is therefore malicious or unauthorized.
 One practical application of this is the spamtrap – a honeypot that thwarts spam by masquerading as a type of system abused by spammers.
 These honeypots categorize trapped material 100% accurately: it is all illicit.

 Honeypots can carry risks to a network, and must be handled with care.
 If they are not properly walled off, an attacker can use them to break into a system.